microsoft/CCF/doc/operations/platforms/index.rst

 Which platform code is run is determined partly by the compile time flag ``COMPILE_TARGETS`` and partly by runtime detection of the hardware.

-CCF networks running a mix of node platforms are not currently supported.
+.. note:: CCF networks running a mix of node platforms are not currently supported.